brettz9/nogin/README.md

         1. Supporting **user choice** of authentication method
             1. Different strategies could optionally offer different schemas for:
                 1. User (Registration and edit user)
-                1. Preferences (Tied to user and possibly of interest across site/application such as desire for dark mode)
+                1. Preferences (Tied to user but unlike general content, may possibly of interest across site/application such as desire for dark mode, and unlike most content, would be private and not likely of interest in content queries)
                 1. Login (e.g., to auto-add field for captcha)
                 1. Privileges, Privilege Groups, User Groups
     1. **BrowserID**